 Board of Trustees of the Madison County Public Library

 The Library Board of Trustees is made up of 7 volunteers representing the three town areas of the County-Hot Springs, Marshall, and Mars Hill.
-All regularly scheduled meetings are held on the 3rd Tuesday of the odd months and are rotated to the three library locations.
+All regularly scheduled meetings are held on the 3rd Tuesday of the odd months at 9:30 a.m. with the exception of November.
+Click here for 2019 schedule.

 Community Child Protection Team & Child Fatality Prevention Team